python/editorial-board/README.md

 ## Process

-The Editorial Board's private meetings are monthly on the second Monday at 1:30pm Pacific.
+The Editorial Board's private meetings are monthly on the second Tuesday at 1:30pm Pacific.

 If you have a general request or question, please use the [Documentation category in Discourse](https://discuss.python.org/c/documentation/26).